homanchou/xr/book/15-Holdable-Objects.md

 ## Pick-up objects

 Next we will implement the ability to grab an object and hold it in our hand.
-The approach is:
+The sequence of steps is:

-1. Listen for when the squeeze button is pressed
+1. Listen for when the squeeze button is pressed in either the left or right hand controllers
-2. If the hand mesh that squeezed the button is near a target mesh then emit a room event that a user is holding target mesh
+2. If there is a holdable mesh near the grip of the hand controller then emit a room event that a user is holding target mesh
-3. Convert the room event into a state_diff event.
+3. The server receives the room event and converts it int a state_diff event.
-4. Create a system to receive the state update message to make the target mesh a child of the hand mesh.
+4. The front end recieves the state_diff event and parents the holdable mesh underneath the hand mesh of the avatar.

 ### Create Grabbable Objects

+First let's define what are grabble objects.
+In order to determine what mesh is "near" our hand that is squeezing the grip button, we'll use mesh intersection.
+The API for mesh intersection testing takes two meshes and see if they intersect.
+That means every time we squeeze the grip button we'll need to compare our hand with every other mesh in the room to see if there is an intersection.
+To reduce some of the meshes we need to compare against we can tag these special meshes as "holdable" and only compare against those meshes.

-First let's place some objects in the scene that we can grab.
+Let's begin by placing some objects in the scene that we can grab and hold.
 Open up `rooms.exs` and add this function to create several cubes that we'll make holdable.

 ```elixir
   def create_holdables(room_id) do